Take the Guesswork Out

 Comparing energy retailers is crucial for finding the best electricity plan in NSW.
 With so many options available, it can be overwhelming to navigate the market alone.
 That’s where we come in.

 GoSwitch offers a simple and free energy comparison service.
-Just enter your postcode, and we’ll show you a range of plans from different providers.
-You can compare rates, contract terms, green energy options, and more—all in one place.
+Just enter your postcode, and we’ll show you a range of electricity and natural gas plans, including GST, from different providers.
+You can compare rates, basic plans, personalised plans, contract terms, green energy options, and more—all in one place.

-We do the hard work for you so you can make an informed decision and potentially save hundreds of dollars on your energy bill.
-With GoSwitch, finding the right electricity plan has never been easier.
+We do the hard work for you so you can make an informed decision and potentially save hundreds of dollars annually on your energy bill.
+Finding the right electricity plan has never been easier.

 Compare With Us